Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 3. How to measure dwell time?

-Once you’ve estimated dwell time of a page, you can improve it by “reducing that page bounce rate and increasing the average time on that particular page”.
+Once you’ve estimated dwell overall time of a page, you can improve it by “reducing that page bounce rate and increasing the average time on that particular page”.
 It essentially means that your website’s visitors are spending more time on a page before leaving it (and returning back to the SERP results).

-4. Can interlinking help in improving the dwell time?
+4. Can interlinking help in improving it?

 5. What are the benefits of increasing your dwell time?